 The Instrument Manager allows you to access streams of data being fed into your computer from NMEA-compatible instruments.
 NMEA is an acronym for the National Marine Electronics Association, which determines communication protocols for marine devices.
 The oldest but still most commonly used protocol is NMEA 0183, which is a serial protocol transmitted over (something very close to but not exactly) RS232 connections.

 BLUEWATER will read and process NMEA 0183 data from up to five serial input streams.
 Each stream comes into a separate serial communications (comm) port on the computer.
-Modern computers frequently do not have DB9/RS232 serial ports, but USB to Serial adapters are available from large electronics distributors
+Modern computers normally do not have DB9/RS232 serial ports, but serial streams are sent over USB or Bluetooth connections.
+RS232 to USB adapters that create "virtual" serial ports on your computer are available from large electronics distributors

 To enable reading this serial data, enter the comm port identifiers into the NMEA Serial entries and click the corresponding “Enable” boxes.
 Under Windows, comm ports are typically identified as COMn: for some integer n.
 For example, COM1:, COM8:, etc. To find the list of available comm port names, you should consult the Windows Device Manager.
 Note that two-digit comm ports (e.g. COM12:) may not work.
 The actions that the program is taking to connect will appear in the “Actions” window.

 Under Unix and Mac OSX, serial ports appear in the /dev directory, and have names such as "/dev/ttyp0" or "/dev/cu.Bluetooth-Incoming-Port".
 When a serial adapter creates a virtual serial port, if may create both a /dev/tty* and a /dev/cu* type port.
 You should use the /dev/cu* ports.